Emerge-Lab/gpudrive/README.md

 and that's it!

 > **🧐 Caveat**: A single Waymo tfrecord file contains approximately 500 traffic scenarios.
-Processing the entire validation dataset takes about 2 hours because it involves handling around 75,000 traffic scenarios (150 files, each with 500 scenarios).
+Processing speed is about 100 scenes/min on a 16 core CPU.
+Trying to process the entire validation set for example (150 tfrecords) is a LOT of time.

 ## Citations